 Uluru (Ayers Rock)

-Uluru – Kata Tjuta National Park is home to the world famous Uluru (Ayers Rock), the physical red heart Australia and one of Australia’s most iconic natural landmarks.
-The monolith stands at a towering 348 metres tall and has a circumference of over 9 kilometres, with the bulk of its mass lying underground.
+Uluru Kata-Tjuta National Park is home to the world-famous Uluru (Ayers Rock), the red heart of Australia and one of Australia’s most iconic natural landmarks.
+The monolith stands at a towering 348 metres tall and has a circumference of over 9km, with the bulk of its mass lying underground.

 In 1873, surveyor William Gosse sighted ‘the Rock’ and in honour of the then Chief Secretary of South Australia Sir Henry Ayers, named it Ayers Rock.
 It wasn’t until 1993 that Uluru became the first icon in Australia to be given back its Aboriginal name and making it the first official dual-named feature in the Northern Territory.

+There is an incredible amount of Indigenous Australian’s art and culture in the surrounding areas.
+Learn about the Aboriginal creation stories, ancestral beings, admire local art and discover the significance of the several walks available around the area.
 Stop by the Uluru – Kata Tjuta National Park Cultural Centre, the best place to get acquainted with the Anangu country.
 A wander through the “Tjukurpa Tunnel” will introduce you to the culture of the Anangu people and Aboriginal law (Tjukurpa).
-Learn about Aboriginal creation stories, ancestral beings, admire local art and discover the significance of the several walks available around the area.

-The Kuniya Base Walk is an insightful track that leads to Muṯitjulu waterhole, home of a wanampi, an ancestral watersnake.
-You’ll gain a unique insight into the sheer physical and spiritual enormity of Uluru and pass ancient cave paintings and other sites significant to the local Anangu and the early explorers.
+The Kuniya Base Walk is an insightful track that leads to the Muṯitjulu waterhole, home of a wanampi, an ancestral water snake.
+You’ll gain a unique insight into the sheer physical and spiritual enormity of Uluru and pass by ancient cave paintings and other sites significant to the local Anangu and the early explorers.

 The Mala Walk leads you past several areas of rock art and sacred sites where Aboriginal communities live and prepare for ceremony.
 It’s believed that as you walk through this area, you’ll be surrounded by the spirit of the Mala Tjukurpa – the hare-wallaby people.
 The walk will take you to the peaceful Kaṉtju Gorge.